moddayz/Shooting_Gunner_Mod_Heli_Boat_Car/README.md

-This is the SIBNIC helicopter shooting system just add the mod to the helicopters, the mod will not be provided in the open form thank 50% of those who uploaded the mod to the workshop without specifying a link to this github.
+This is the SIBNIC  shooting system just add the mod to the helicopters, the mod will not be provided in the open form thank 50% of those who uploaded the mod to the workshop without specifying a link to this github.
 You can use your own key, this key is for those who do not know how to sign encrypted pbo